Plan Integration for Resilience Scorecard

 , Punchard Consulting

-Confirmed SpeakerDarrin Punchard is the principal and owner of Punchard Consulting LLC.
-He is an urban planner, floodplain manager, and resilience strategy consultant who has spent his entire career working with local communities and other clients to prevent natural hazards from becoming disasters.
-He has 20 years of experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies for risk reduction.
-Darrin prepared some of the nation’s first federally-approved hazard mitigation plans following passage of the Disaster Mitigation Act of 2000 and to date has assisted more than 500 communities in similar efforts, with emphasis on integrated and participatory planning processes.
-Darrin’s public service career includes serving as the state hazard mitigation officer for North Carolina, and as a local and state hazard mitigation planner in Florida.
+Confirmed SpeakerDarrin Punchard is an urban planning and resilience strategy consultant who has spent his entire career working to prevent natural hazards from becoming disasters.
+He has more than two decades of experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies for risk reduction.
+Punchard prepared some of the nation’s first federally-approved hazard mitigation plans following passage of the Disaster Mitigation Act of 2000 and to date has assisted more than 500 communities in similar efforts, with emphasis on integrated and participatory planning processes.
+Punchard’s public service career includes serving as the state hazard mitigation officer for North Carolina, and as a local and state hazard mitigation planner in Florida.
 He entered the private sector in 2001 and went on to help three architecture/engineering firms launch their hazard mitigation planning practices.
 In 2016, he founded his own consultancy with clients that include federal agencies, state governments, regional councils, cities, towns, private companies, and non-profit organizations.
 Today he remains a trusted advisor and recognized subject matter expert for clients at all levels of government and industry across the US and abroad.